johnEdmon44/shopping-cart/README.md

 1. Clone this repository to your local machine or download the source code files.
 2. Open the terminal and navigate to the project directory.
 3. Run the command `npm install` to install the required dependencies.
-4. Run the command `npm start` to start the development server.
+4. Run the command `npm run dev` to start the development server.
-5. Open your preferred web browser and visit `http://localhost:3000` to access the application.
+5. Open your preferred web browser and visit `http://localhost:5173/` to access the application.

-## How to run locally

-1. git clone git@github.com:johnEdmon44/shopping-cart.git or download source code
-2. npm install
-3. npm run dev